jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     duration = None

-  and the terminal shows a :ref:`TypeError`
+  the terminal shows a :ref:`TypeError`

   .. code-block:: python

     TypeError: 'NoneType' object is not callable

-* I add that to the list of exceptions encountered
+* which I add to the list of exceptions encountered

   .. code-block:: python